 Hubble makes 3D dark matter map BBC - January 8, 2007

 Astronomers have mapped the cosmic "scaffold" of dark matter upon which stars and galaxies are assembled.
 Dark matter does not reflect or emit detectable light, yet it accounts for most of the mass in the Universe.
+The study provides the best evidence yet that the distribution of galaxies follows the distribution of dark matter.
+This is because dark matter attracts "ordinary" matter through its gravitational pull.

 Dark Matter: Mysterious has always existed BBC - November 16, 2006